ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ![Sorting via Column Header Menu](./spec-images/HeaderMenuSorting.png)
 Updating sorting via the menu will always unsort any other columns that were already sorted, even when the current column is being unsorted too.

-For columns with `sorting-disabled` set to true, clicking/Shift-clicking the column header will not affect the sort state, and the sort menu options will not appear in the column header menu.
-(However, programmatic sorting via setting `sortIndex`/`sortDirection ` is still possible.)
+For columns with `sorting-disabled` set to true, clicking/Shift-clicking the column header will not affect the sort state, the sort menu options will not appear in the column header menu, and programmatic sorting is disabled (setting `sortIndex`/`sortDirection` will have no effect if `sorting-disabled` is also `true`).

 ## Testing Considerations